 After a tool is chosen, then you can creatively begin visualizing your customer journey map.
 This process can be completely unique and independent or can also take heavy inspiration from other boards.

 Customer journey maps are some of the best templates to use with online whiteboards and also manifest great outcomes for those who commit to their value.
-We suggest this article for any other CRM software you’re looking at, and if you enjoyed this guide make sure you check out our comprehensive guide to customer journey maps and try them out yourself on Fresco!
+We suggest this article for stakeholder mapping, and if you enjoyed this guide make sure you check out our comprehensive guide to customer journey maps and try them out yourself on Fresco!